ParisNeo/lollms-webui/README.md

 - `lollms_installer_macos.sh`for Mac.

 ### Manual install:
-Since v 10.14, manual installation os back: make sure you have python 3.11 is installed or to have a python 3.11 conda environment or other way. clone the repo at: `https://github.com/ParisNeo/lollms-webui.git` better create an environment  for lollms and activate it in the repo folder, make sure you pull all submodules:  `git submodule update --init --recursive` install lollms by going to lollms_core then do: `pip install -e .` go back to the root of the lollms_webui folder install all requirements: `pip install -r requirements.txt`
+Since v 10.14, manual installation is back:

+- Make sure you have python 3.11 is installed or to have a python 3.11 conda environment or other way.
+- clone the repo at: `https://github.com/ParisNeo/lollms-webui.git`
+- better create an environment  for lollms and activate it
+- in the repo folder, make sure you pull all submodules:  `git submodule update --init --recursive`
+- install lollms by going to lollms_core then do: `pip install -e .`
+- go back to the root of the lollms_webui folder
+- install all requirements: `pip install -r requirements.txt`

 now you are ready to run lolmms: `python app.py`
 ## Smart Routing: Optimizing for Money and Speed